Rette Jones Racing: Car No. 30 history

 In 2020, Dominique Van Wieringen ran the season-opener, crashing out for 25th.

 In 2021, the team had attempted more than half of the season, drivers like ARCA Menards Series West graduate Brittney Zamora, late model driver Cole Williams, Mexican ARCA Menards Series East full-timer Max Gutiérrez, road course ringer Kris Wright, United States Auto Club Midget standout Adam Lemke, and dirt track star Landen Lewis.

-In 2022, Amber Balcaen ran for the team full-time, finishing 7th in series points.
+In 2022, Amber Balcaen ran for the No. 30 car full-time, finishing seventh in series points.
 On January 11, 2023, it was announced that actor Frankie Muniz would be replacing Balcaen, with the team upgrading their cars from Ford Fusions to Mustangs.

+On February 5, 2024, it was announced that Justin Bonsignore would make his ARCA Menards Series debut at Daytona International Speedway, driving the No. 30 car.
+Muniz drove the No. 30 at Talladega to a 9th place finish.
+Conor Daly made his ARCA debut at Mid-Ohio Sports Car Course.
+Dylan Lupton drove the No. 30 car to a 10th place finish at Watkins Glen.

+In 2025, it was revealed that Garrett Mitchell would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 30 Ford.
+On January 15, it was announced on Facebook that Mitchell would drive in the season opener at Daytona for RJR also as Garrett Mitchell.
+He finished in 30th after being involved in a multi-car crash over a quarter of the way through the race.
+Mitchell would continue to announce that he would return with the team at Talladega Superspeedway, Charlotte Motor Speedway, and the ARCA Menards Series East combination race at Bristol Motor Speedway.

+After the race at Bristol, it was confirmed that Mitchell will return to ARCA in 2026 on a partial schedule.